Goodsprings Schoolhouse

 Goodsprings Schoolhouse, built in the Colonial Revival style, is located in Goodsprings, Nevada, and is listed on the United States National Register of Historic Places.

 History

 The school was designed by C.W.
 Price, built by Norman Price in 1913 and opened in September 1913.

 The site was listed as a School District MPS in the National Register of Historic Places on March 10, 1992.

+It was announced in 2026 that the 2025-2026 school year would be the last year for enrolled students and that the two remaining enrolled students, as well as future students, would attend Sandy Valley School.